 Herniated discs might compress a spinal nerve root causing painful symptoms.

 Vertebral fractures might also influence proper nerve function, if they create foraminal or central canal stenosis.
+Sciatica from compression fractures is one of the more common associations between lower body pain and spinal bone breaks.

 While these conditions exist in some patients, they typically either resolve without treatment or will heal with proper medical attention.
 Injury is seldom a cause of ongoing chronic sciatica.